Jesus comforts his disciples

-During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also in the light of eternity.
+During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

-During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also in the light of eternity.
+During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

-Hello, welcome to Series 12 and Episode 13, and it's entitled ‘Jesus Comforts His Disciples’.
-We're going to be reading from John 14: 1 - 14.The passage is set half way through the events of the Last Supper.
+Hello, welcome to Series 12 and Episode 13, and it is entitled ‘Jesus Comforts His Disciples’.
+We are going to be reading from John 14: 1 - 14.The passage is set half way through the events of the Last Supper.

 Introduction and Recap

-Before we get onto that, let's remind ourselves that we're actually halfway through the final week of Jesus's life, on Thursday evening.
-Jesus is with his disciples - twelve initially, now eleven at this particular point in the story - and preparing for dramatic events that are going to take place in the next few hours.
-Hopefully, you've been following the narrative by following previous episodes in Series 12 and perhaps in Series 11.
+Before we get onto that, let us remind ourselves that we are actually halfway through the final week of Jesus' life, on Thursday evening.
+Jesus is with his disciples - twelve initially, eleven at this particular point in the story - and preparing for dramatic events that are going to take place in the next few hours.
+Hopefully, you have been following the narrative by following previous episodes in Series 11 and Series 12.

-In Series 11, we started the story of this last week, when Jesus came to Jerusalem for the last time in order to bring about a conclusion to the conflict that had been going on in his ministry, almost from the beginning with the religious authorities in Jerusalem, led by the council called the Sanhedrin, who had the final authority over the religious life of the Jewish people.
+In Series 11, we started the story of this last week, when Jesus came to Jerusalem for the last time in order to bring about a conclusion to the conflict that had been going on in his ministry, almost from the beginning, with the religious authorities in Jerusalem, led by the council called the Sanhedrin, who had the final authority over the religious life of the Jewish people.
 They had determined to get rid of him because they considered him to be a false messiah and a threat to the religious establishment.
 Jesus came to Jerusalem in dramatic style, coming in on the Sunday of this week, which we call Palm Sunday, with a great Triumphal Entry through the gates, with crowds - thousands of people thronging round - proclaiming him as the new Messiah coming to Israel.
 Then there was a period of real tension on Monday and Tuesday - he went into the Temple on Monday, cleansed the Temple market trading area, controlled by the priests, and challenged their trading activities.
-Also on Tuesday, he entered into lots of debates and questioning between himself and various different groups of religious leaders, before leaving the Temple, telling his disciples that the Jewish nation was shortly going to come under judgement for rejecting his Messiahship, and telling them a bit about his return in glory and his second coming in the longer term future.
+On Tuesday, he entered into many debates and questioning between himself and various groups of religious leaders, before leaving the Temple, telling his disciples that the Jewish nation was shortly going to come under judgement for rejecting his Messiahship, and telling them about his return in glory and his Second Coming in the longer term future.
 We looked at that teaching in detail from Matthew 24 and 25 at the beginning of Series 12.

 Then we looked at an event which probably took place on Wednesday, in the nearby village of Bethany where Jesus tended to stay, where he was anointed with oil by one of his followers - Mary, the sister of Martha - in the house of a man called Simon the Leper.
-That's where the sinister moment came where one of his followers, Judas Iscariot, who'd for a long time been quite discontented, made the fateful decision that he would leave the disciples there in Bethany, go back into the city privately and secretly talk to the religious leaders and offer to betray Jesus, to lead them to where he was in a private location so he could be arrested away from the glare of publicity, and away from the huge crowds that were gathered in the city because it was a time of religious festival activity, the festival of the Passover.
+That is where the sinister moment came where one of his followers, Judas Iscariot, who had for a long time been quite discontented, made the fateful decision that he would leave the disciples there in Bethany, go back into the city privately and secretly talk to the religious leaders and offer to betray Jesus, to lead them to where he was in a private location so he could be arrested away from the glare of publicity, and away from the huge crowds that were gathered in the city because it was a time of the religious festival of the Passover.
 Lots of drama has gone on in the story so far in this week.

 On the Thursday evening, comes the gathering together of Jesus with his twelve disciples for a final meal together, which becomes known as the Last Supper .
-It took place in an upper room somewhere in the city of Jerusalem, prepared for Jesus by someone who knew him in the city, who's anonymous to us.
-Peter and John prepare the meal and Jesus sits down with them, and for the last few episodes we've been going through the story - very interesting story.
+It took place in an upper room somewhere in the city of Jerusalem, prepared for Jesus by someone who knew him in the city, who is anonymous to us.
+Peter and John prepare the meal.
+Jesus sits down with them, and for the last few episodes we have been going through the very interesting story.
 This is a Passover meal.
 We described that a few episodes ago - a symbolic family meal that Jewish families held on that particular night with a lamb that had recently been sacrificed, probably in the Temple and cooked, roasted and eaten as their main food, with some other symbolic elements of food on the table.

-We're now turning to John's Gospel for the next few episodes because John, who's the fourth Gospel writer, adds in a lot of the detail of the discussion that took place in the Last Supper and particularly the things that Jesus said in the form of teaching and encouragement.
+We are now turning to John's Gospel for the next few episodes because John, who is the fourth Gospel writer, adds in a lot of the detail of the discussion that took place in the Last Supper and particularly the things that Jesus said in the form of teaching and encouragement.
 These sayings of Jesus, known as the ‘upper room discourse’, are recorded in John 14 - 17.
-We are going to be looking at that section now.
 We have to bear in mind that John, as we saw in the last episode, was very close to Jesus.
 He was one of the inner circle - Peter, James and John - who are often referenced as having special access to Jesus.
 Peter being the leader of the group but Peter, James and John being an inner circle.
-We saw in the last chapter, in John 13: 23, that somebody is described there as ‘the disciple whom Jesus loved’ and that's an anonymous description.
-As I stated in the last episode, I think this is a reference to John himself and that's a reference to particular friendship and warmth of mutual understanding between Jesus and John.
-John therefore takes very great attention to what takes place in the upper room and because he's the last writer, he's very selective about which material he puts into his Gospel.
-He's almost certainly seen Matthew, Mark and Luke, got them before him, and he adds in things that he thinks are important.
+We saw in the last chapter, in John 13: 23, that somebody is described there as ‘the disciple whom Jesus loved’ and that is an anonymous description.
+As I stated in the last episode, I think this is a reference to John himself and that is a reference to particular friendship and warmth of mutual understanding between Jesus and John.
+John therefore takes very great attention to what takes place in the upper room and because he is the last writer, he is very selective about which material he puts into his Gospel.
+He has almost certainly seen Matthew, Mark and Luke, got them before him, and he adds in things that he thinks are important.
 One of the main things he adds into the Gospel to help us, is a very extensive description of the things that Jesus said privately to those disciples in the upper room.
-It's very important material.
+It is very important material.

 There are now eleven left in the room.
-Judas has gone and he won't be coming back.
-He's just on the way to betray Jesus.
-He's turned over to the other side.
-There's a sense of unease and shock.
-Jesus has also just said, as we saw in the last episode, as recorded in Luke 22, that Satan is going to try and sift, or purify, or challenge the other disciples.
-There's a spiritual dimension going on here.
+Judas has gone and he will not be coming back.
+He is on the way to betray Jesus.
+He has turned over to the other side.
+There is a sense of unease and shock.
+Jesus has also just said, as we saw in the last episode, recorded in Luke 22, that Satan is going to try and sift, purify, or challenge the other disciples.
+There is a spiritual dimension going on here.
 Their faith in Jesus is going to be shaken as well.
 Are they going to be able to stand the test when Jesus is arrested, tried, crucified, humiliated, and ends up in the tomb?
-What's going to happen to the disciples?
+What is going to happen to the disciples?
 All these things have been going on in the immediate moments before this particular statement is made by Jesus.

 Let's read John 14: 1 - 4.